 Answer: We have our safety rules because we want to keep you safe while you pull parts.
 With all of the broken glass, sharp metals, and rocks in the yard it’s no wonder why we don’t let customers enter our yard with open toed shoes.
 And to prevent vehicles from tipping off of their stands, we also don’t allow jacks, prybars, or power cutting tools.

 Answer: Most junkyards and salvage yards these days won’t allow you to walk through their yard at all.
 Due to increased insurance rates, more and more salvage yards are closing their yards to the public.
 When you come to Grandpa John’s you pay $3 for the opportunity to walk the yard for the day.

-Why do you stay open 7 days a week, unlike other salvage yards?
+Why are you open on weekends, unlike other salvage yards?

 Answer: We understand that our customers are busy.
 A lot of you work Monday through Friday every week and can’t make it in by the time we close up shop.
-We are open 7 days a week so all of our customers have the opportunity to rummage for parts.
+We only close on Tuesdays so that all of our customers have the opportunity to rummage for parts.

 Why do you charge an environmental fee?

 Answer: Grandpa John’s is an automotive recycling facility.
 In order to put vehicles in our yard for you to pull parts, we must first drain all of the hazardous fluids such as brake fluid, transmission fluid, fuel, coolant, and oil.
 We must also remove other hazardous materials such as mercury switches and spent batteries.
 The environmental fee we charge helps us to properly and safely dispose of these materials and keep our environment clean.

 Why can’t you tell me over the phone or at the counter if you have the part I need?